 Governments everywhere are forced to work more smartly with the limited resources at their disposal.
 South Africa is no different.
-Despite this, the fourth quarter results released about a month ago indicate that the rate of unemployment has begun to come down, although still only marginally.
-But we are not out of the woods yet.
+Despite this, the President was able to report that the results are encouraging although we are not out of the woods yet.
+The fourth quarter results released about a month ago indicate that the rate of unemployment has begun to come down, although still only marginally.

-National government remains resolute in insulating the poor against the impact of the economic slowdown.
+National government remains resolute to insulate the poor against the impact of the economic slowdown.
 Infrastructure delivery, a cornerstone of every growing economy, is to be stepped up, especially network infrastructure like roads, rail, energy and water.
 The President explained how various projects and infrastructure initiatives have been identified.
 They have been clustered, sequenced and prioritised into a pipeline of strategic projects.

 Limpopo is ready to benefit from Government's large scale infrastructure programme.
 For example, there is the plan to develop and integrate rail road and water infrastructure in two main areas in Limpopo - Waterberg in the West and Steelpoort in the East.
-This programme will help unlock the potential of the mining of coal, palladium, platinum, chrome and other scarce minerals.
+This programme will help unlock the potential for mining in coal, palladium, platinum, chrome and other scarce minerals.

 The province is also expanding its own social and economic infrastructure programme.
-We will augment national initiatives by the building of logistics hubs in Polokwane, Musina, Burgersfort and Lephalale, which will also help to decrease the transportation of heavy goods on our roads and accelerate employment creation.
+This will project will augment these national initiatives by the building of logistics hubs in Polokwane, Musina, Burgersfort and Lephalale, which will also help to decrease the transportation of heavy goods on our roads and accelerate employment creation.

 Honourable Speaker, as a province we need to support national government's attempts to ensure value for money.
-Collectively, we need to take bold steps to ensure that every cent of taxpayer's money is spent correctly and has a lasting impact on the people of our province.
+Collectively, we need to take bold steps to ensure that every cent of taxpayer's money is spend correctly and has a lasting impact on the people of our province.
 We need to ensure that the province is back on a sound financial footing as a matter of urgency.
 Steps have already been taken to ensure sound financial management practices are embedded in the provincial administration.
 Indeed, today I challenge the provincial legislature to hold us fully accountable for the budget I am tabling today on behalf of our executive council.
 We owe it to the people of Limpopo that we make every effort to ensure that quality services reach them.